RyanFineganTradingProjects/Trading-Ideas-2023-05-05/README.md

 # HELE US Equity Short
 Helen of Troy's stock closed at $97.15 as of May 19th.
 This was and still is a long term trade given their accounting gimmicks and rollup strategy.
-Rollups won't work in a high rate environment and their organic growth is quite poor given their brands have little to no synergies from previous acquisitions.
+Rollups won't work in a high rate environment and their organic growth is quite poor given their brands have little to no synergy from previous acquisitions.